opentensor/developer-docs/docs/subnets/create-a-subnet.md

 :::tip A newly created subnet starts from zero emission
 :::

+## Subnet deregistration

+When a subnet is deregistered, all its UIDs are also deregistered along with it.
+As a result, the subnet's subnet miners and subnet validators are also deregistered.
+The `netuid` is freed up until a new subnet is registered at this `netuid`.
+The new subnet starts afresh and any subnet miners and subnet validators for this new subnet must register again.

 ## Prerequisites

 To create a subnet, whether locally or on testchain or on mainchain, make sure that: